nasa/fprime/Autocoders/Python/test/pass_by_kind/README.md

-# Autocoders/Python/test/enum_xml
+# Autocoders/Python/test/pass_by_kind

-This directory contains unit tests for the Python enum XML code generator.
+This directory contains unit tests for the Python pass_by attribute XML code generator.

 To use this directory, you must have installed F Prime, and you must be inside the F Prime Python virtual environment.